xcherryio/xcherry/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist before merge
-[ ] If applicable, merge the xdb-apis/xdb-golang-sdk PRs to main branch [ ] Update `go.mod` to use the commitID of the main branches for xdb-apis/xdb-golang-sdk
+[ ] If applicable, merge the xdb-apis/xdb-golang-sdk PRs to main branch [ ] If applicable, merge the xdb-apis/xdb-apis PRs to main branch [ ] Update `go.mod` to use the commitID of the main branches for xdb-apis/xdb-golang-sdk